azuredragon3000/UILibAndroid/README.md

 # UILibAndroid

-object define in this lib
+Object define in this lib
-private object
+Private object
 AppInfo: object hold information application - use for ML project
 AppPreferences: object using in ML project - explain later
 UtilsApp: object using in ML project - explain later